andrasq/node-qibl/README.md

 the signal, else the other handlers will presumably decide whether to exit or not.
 Emitting signal names is thus no longer harmless, because it can throw.
 Also, if the other handlers also only exit only if they are the sole listener, then the process may not exit after all.

+If the optional `callback` is provided then `tmpfile` uses async calls to create the temp file and returns errors to the callback, otherwise `tmpfile` uses synchronous calls and throws if unable to create a file.

 Options:
 - `dir` - name of the directory to hold the file, default is `process.env.TMPDIR` else `/tmp`